Pirates vs. Angels Player Props Betting Odds

 Ward Stats

-- Taylor Ward has collected 82 hits with 17 doubles, 11 home runs and 35 walks.
-He has driven in 38 runs with three stolen bases.
+- Taylor Ward has 83 hits with 17 doubles, 12 home runs, 36 walks and 40 RBI.
+He's also stolen three bases.

 Ward Recent Games